Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 A framework for embedding metadata into a file was provided as part of the content repository prior to ACS 7.
 This too still exists, but has been deprecated.
 Even though the content repository did not provide any out of the box implementations, the embedding framework of metadata via T-Engines exists.

+In the case of an extract, the T-Engine returns a JSON file that contains name value pairs.
+The names are fully qualified QNames of properties on the source node.
+The values are the metadata values extracted from the content.
+The transform defines the mapping of metadata values to properties.
+Once returned to the content repository, the properties are automatically set.

+In the case of an embed, the T-Engine takes name value pairs from the transform options, maps them to metadata values which are then updated in the supplied content.
+The content is then returned to the content repository and the node is updated.

 ## Just another transform
 Metadata extractors and embedders are just a specialist form of transform.
 The `targetMediaType`